segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 > AI Engineering is the practice of building software that connects AI models to real-world systems and knowledge.
 While Machine Learning Engineers create the models, AI Engineers make them useful by providing the right context, tools, and interfaces for specific applications.

+**[Real Spill:](https://www.urbandictionary.com/define.php?term=real+spill)** AI Engineering is just the evolution of Software Engineering.
+Most AI Engineers today still have "Software Engineer" or "Software Developer" as their job title, and probably will for a while.
+{: .notice--warning}

 I created this visual to illustrate what AI Engineering means in practice.
 It's not perfect, but it gets the point across:

 ![AI Engineer Image](/assets/images/AI-Engineer-Graph.png)